janhq/jan/docs/docs/guides/02-installation/07-antivirus-compatibility-testing.md

 ## Testing Summary

-The Jan App v0.4.4 release has undergone automatically testing through CI with a selection of popular antivirus software to ensure compatibility and safety.
+The Jan App v0.4.4 release has undergone automatic testing through CI with a selection of popular antivirus software to ensure compatibility and safety.
 The following summarizes the testing results:

 - **Compatible:** Bitdefender (v27.0.27.125), McAfee (v.4.21.0.0), Microsoft Defender (v1.403.2259.0)